Pardus-LiderAhenk/lider-ahenk-example-registration/README.md

 3. Finally, restart XMPP Client bundle via `bundle:restart <BUNDLE_ID>`.

 ## How to Use
-Example Registration bundle implemented for Ahenk registration according to mac address with specific ou values.
+Example Registration bundle implemented for Ahenk registration according to hostname with specific ou values.
 Thus entries of registered Ahenk are more meaningful listed in ldap tree.

 1- Be sure about there is a configuration file, which name is tr.org.liderahenk.example.registration.cfg, under Lider etc file.</br></br>
 2- tr.org.liderahenk.example.registration.cfg has two attributes;
 **file.protocol**: Possible values are http(read remote csv file via http), local(read csv file which is on Lider machine), inner(read csv file which is embedded in bundle)
 **file.path** : If protocol was defined as http, path value must be valid url.
 If protocol is local, path value must be folder path whic contains csv files. ( This folder can be host inner folders.
 Bundle looks folders recursively)</br></br>
 3-Example csv file:</br>
 `
-<mac_address>,<cn>,<ou>,<ou>,<ou>,<ou>,...
+<hostname>,<cn>,<ou>,<ou>,<ou>,<ou>,...
-08:00:27:f0:13:13,Ahenk_1,Ankara,Cankaya,Bilkent,Cyberpark,Floor_4
+hostname-1,ahenk-1,Ankara,Tübitak,Ulakbim,liderahenk
-08:00:27:f0:15:15,Ahenk_2,Ankara,Cankaya,Bilkent,Cyberpark,Floor_5
+hostname-2,ahenk-2,Ankara,Tübitak,Ulakbim,liderahenk
-08:00:27:f0:15:15,Ahenk_3,Ankara,Cankaya,Bilkent,Tepe,Level_2
+hostname-3,ahenk-3,Ankara,Tübitak,Ulakbim,liderahenk
-08:00:27:f0:14:14,Ahenk_4,Ankara,Cankaya,Hacettepe,CS,Floor_1
+hostname-4,ahenk-4,Ankara,Tübitak,Ulakbim,liderahenk
 `
 </br></br>
-Be careful about cn values must be uniqe and ou values are ordered You don't have to create file with csv extension but file must has this format
+Be careful about cn and hostname values must be uniqe and ou values are ordered You don't have to create file with csv extension but file must has this format
 </br></br>
 There will be ldap tree after registration according to example csv file:</br>